tamu-datathon-org/portal/db/activities/new_classes/ds_visualization.md

 Howdy

 So.
 You're interested in data science, but you don't know where to start.
 I want to let you know; you've come to right place.

-My name is Seth Hamilton.
-I'm an Electrical Engineering and Computer Science double degree at Texas A&M University.
-The skills I'll be covering in this crash course are skill you can use in work, school, side projects, and (hopefully) your Datathon project.
-So let's go over what I'll be teaching you guys.

 Today, we'll cover data visualization and the basics of seaborne.
 Yeah... we gotta start with the basics.
 But trust me; with the basics of this tool under your belt, you'll look like a data science wizard since you'll be able to visualize most, if not all, of the data sets you encounter.